top of page

 Why I Use a Grounded Approach

 Trauma recovery requires more than just technique.
 Healing happens when you feel safe, supported, and steady.
-My approach to EMDR is grounded in compassion and paced at your comfort level.
+My approach to EMDR is grounded in compassion and paced to your comfort level.
 We move gradually, focusing on your readiness, so you never feel rushed.

-This grounded process allows clients to leave sessions not only with relief, but also with tools they can use in daily life.
+This grounded process allows clients to leave sessions not only with relief but also with tools they can use in daily life.
 Whether you attend in-person counseling in San Antonio or online EMDR therapy across Texas, the focus is always on helping you feel safe, connected, and empowered.

 What would it feel like to live without your past weighing so heavily on you?